MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 19.md

 All states are similarly defined as in [[Non Deterministic Finite State Atomata|NFA]]

 $\Delta \subseteq Q \times A \times Q$
 $Q$ is the set of states.
 This means that $\Delta$ is the set of states reachable from a state when reading in a word from $A$.
 Why are this mutliple states?
-Because it is [[Non deterministic]]
+Because it is [Determinism](Determinism.md)

 ## 3.1 [[P-Computation]]